opendocsg/slw-judgments-backfill/2015_SGHC_68/report.md

  Harrison [1981] NZ Recent Law 257.
 Ultimately, the c ourt must dec ide based on the c hild’s best interest. [emphasis added]

-28     In the subsequent Court of Appeal decision of _IW v IX_ [2006] 1 SLR(R) 135 (“ _IW v IX_ ”), the court reiterated that the term “welfare” should be taken in its widest sense and that it is neither possible nor desirable to define it (at [26]).
+28     In the subsequent Court of Appeal decision of _IW v IX_ <span class="citation">[2006] 1 SLR(R) 135</span> (“ _IW v IX_ ”), the court reiterated that the term “welfare” should be taken in its widest sense and that it is neither possible nor desirable to define it (at [26]).

-29     The recent Court of Appeal decision of _BNS v BNT_ [2015] SGCA 23, which concerned a mother seeking to relocate her children to Canada, highlighted “the golden thread that runs through _all_ proceedings directly affecting the interests of children” (at [19]).
+29     The recent Court of Appeal decision of _BNS v BNT_ <span class="citation">[2015] SGCA 23</span>, which concerned a mother seeking to relocate her children to Canada, highlighted “the golden thread that runs through _all_ proceedings directly affecting the interests of children” (at [19]).
 This “golden thread” is that “ **_the welfare of the child is paramount and this principle ought to override any other consideration_** ” [emphasis in original].

 30     _Turning bac k to the fac ts of the present c ase_ , the Grandmother and Testamentary Guardians have a loving relationship with the Children, who have been living in the Grandmother’s house since they were born.
 These are factors highlighted in _Re C_ as important to a child’s welfare.
 As for the Mother, the Judge tried various forms of intervention to facilitate the Children’s access with her, referring the matter to different counsellors and counselling centres.
 Those efforts were in vain.
 A/P Wong, who had been treating the elder child since July 2013 and had also recently started treating the younger child, indicated in his report of 19 March 2015 that the elder daughter, in particular, had serious psychiatric issues arising from her past interaction with the Mother, which had to be overcome first.
 My view, formed from my conversation with him regarding the Children, is that the Children require a stable platform in order to move forward with their Mother.
 In that respect, preserving the _status quo_ and allowing the Children continuity of care with the Grandmother and Testamentary Guardians, would provide the required platform of stability upon which the Children could be encouraged to build a new bond with their Mother.